hrgupta/hrgupta.github.io/README.md

 # Home

 This websites contains all my previous projects, assignments, notes and all the stuff I find useful to me.
-As I am planning to
+I will also share my views and thoughts on things I find meaningful and important for me and society.

 **Projects**

 1. [Yelp dataset Visualization](https://hrgupta.github.io/yelp-dataset-visualization/)

 **Assignments**

-IS590ADV - Advanced Data Visualization

 1. Hisss Game Visualization using matplotlib.